Government and Regulatory Affairs

 - Compliance with New Jersey state and local “pay to play” laws restricting political contributions by government contractors in accordance with Executive Orders and New Jersey statutory authority under N.J.S.A. § 19:44A

-Additionally, we worked to implement the New Jersey portion of the Help America Vote Act of 2002, that established a program to provide funds to states to replace punch card voting systems, to establish minimum election administration standards for states and units of local government with responsibility for the administration of Federal elections.
+Additionally, our government and regulatory affairs lawyers worked to implement the New Jersey portion of the Help America Vote Act of 2002, that established a program to provide funds to states to replace punch card voting systems, to establish minimum election administration standards for states and units of local government with responsibility for the administration of Federal elections.

-The Firm has also represented clients in New Jersey Legislative and Municipal Redistricting matters following Federal decennial censuses.
+Our attorneys have also represented clients in New Jersey Legislative and Municipal Redistricting matters following Federal decennial censuses.
 McElroy Deutsch represented the eleventh member of the constitutionally created ten-member Legislative Apportionment Commission to review and endorse, on behalf of the deadlocked ten-member Commission, a legislative redistricting plan following the 2000 federal census.
-The Firm is also retained to provide similar representation and guidance to various municipal apportionment commissions.
+Our law firm is also retained to provide similar representation and guidance to various municipal apportionment commissions.